Michael Avenatti being investigated by California State Bar

 The State Bar of California declined to comment on the letter, when reached by Fox News.

-The complaint itself was filed in late March by attorney David Nold of Bellevue, Wash., regarding Cohen's role in purchasing Tully’s Coffee several years ago through an entity called Global Baristas.
+The complaint itself was filed in late March by attorney David Nold of Bellevue, Wash., regarding Avenatti's role in purchasing Tully’s Coffee several years ago through an entity called Global Baristas.

 The complaint, first reported by The Seattle Times, said Avenatti and Global Baristas faced a lien for unpaid federal taxes worth roughly $5 million, claiming taxes were withheld from workers’ paychecks but not paid to the government.
 The complaint from Nold, as posted by The Seattle Times, called into question Avenatti’s “fitness to practice law.”